Last Updated on June 24, 2022 by Jason Harris

 The Mormon Church often taught these were legitimate plates of an ancient civilization until it was definitively shown in 1980 under close scientific examination these plates were an 1800’s hoax.
 The Mormon Church has since backed away from this and often excuses this away by saying in this instance, Joseph Smith translated as a man.

 The Kinderhook plates were proven fraudulent because the manner of workmanship of these plates was not used anciently.
 Again, a negative test to the highly sensitive test of chronology… thus ruling out the possibility these plates were of ancient origin, and by extension, any translation of them as well.
+Negative results to highly sensitive tests or evidences effectively rule out truth claims.

 6. Deutero-Isaiah Anachronisms